Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Case study

 \subsection{Experiment settings}

 We predict the voltage angles $\theta$, voltage magnitude $V$, active generator power $PG$ and reactive generator power $QG$.
 Following \cite{pan_deepopf_2023}, we apply a sigmoid function to bound outputs and satisfy inequality constraints (see Appendix \ref{appendix-A}, \ref{eq:pgbound} - \ref{eq:vbound}).
-Branch flows are computed using power flow equations (\ref{eq:forwardflow}-\ref{eq:reverseflow}).
+Branch flows are computed using power flow equations (\ref{eq:forwardflow}-\ref{eq:reverseflow}) after the model prediction.
 Angle difference \ref{eq:thetabound}, branch thermal limit \ref{eq:flowbound}, and power balance \ref{eq:powerbalance} constraints may be violated.
 We train the models with supervised mean square error (MSE) loss between predicted and ground truth variables.
 All models use Adam optimizer with learning rate 1 x $10^{-5}$ and weight decay 5 x $10^{-8}$, trained for 100 epochs.
-We use 270,000 samples for training ($90\%$), 15,000 for validation ($5\%$) and 15,000 for testing ($5\%$).
-Batch size is 256 for small grids (14-118 buses) and 16 for large grids (500-2,000 buses).
+We use 270,000 samples for training ($90\%$), 15,000 for validation ($5\%$) and 15,000 for testing ($5\%$) for the OPFData and GridFM datasets.
+For the PGLearn datasets, we also train on 270,000 samples, but we evaluate on the entire test dataset provided by the dataset.
+Batch size is 256 for small grids (14-118 buses) and 64 for large grids (500-2,000 buses).
 All models have 5 layers with a hidden dimension of 256.
+All experiments were performed on a Linux machine with 32 CPU cores and 256GB of memory and a NVIDIA A30 GPU with 24GB of memory.